legokidlogan/starfall_scripts/lkl/spellbook/README.md

     - Charged spells will show the charge status at the top of the page.
         - If the spell has a minimum charge requirement, it will be shown with a darker gray color.

+The [wizard_zone_example.txt](/lkl/spellbook/wizard_zone_example.txt) script can be used to define a wizard zone.
+- A wizard zone is an easy way to mark an area for wizard combat.
+- Place the chip.
+It will automatically use [boxSelector](/lkl/box_selector.txt) to let you determine the bounds.
+- Aim at the first corner and press E to lock it in.
+- Aim up and doin to choose the first corner's height, then press E.
+- Repeat for the second corner.

 ## Customization

 Many aspects of the spellbook and its spells can be adjusted to your liking.